-The Psychiatric Residential Program provides hope and healing to youth and their families in a therapeutically planned living and learning environment.
-Our goal for the program is to help each student and their family to heal and to build strong relationships with each other.
-To this end, each child’s treatment is very individualized, and includes individual and family therapy.
+Psychiatric Residential Treatment Services provide hope and healing to youth and their families in a therapeutically planned living and learning environment.
+Our goal for the program is to help each child and his or her family heal and build strong relationships with each other.
+To this end, each child’s treatment is very individualized and includes individual and family therapy.

 Students in the Psychiatric Residential Program are placed in school programs appropriate to their needs.
-There is a school for students with a Level 3 Behavioral IEP (Individualized Education Plan) on our campus, and we collaborate with Council Bluffs Schools and other area schools for placement of our students.
-When possible, the student is allowed to attend their home school.
+Children’s Square has a school for students with a Level 3 Behavioral IEP (Individualized Education Plan) on our campus.
+We also collaborate with Council Bluffs Schools and other area schools for placement of our students.
+When possible, the student is allowed to attend his or her home school.

 EVIDENCE BASED PRACTICE

-CSUSA uses a blend of staff training and certifications in evidence based practices as well as promising practices to meet the needs of the students we serve.
-The program operates within a Trauma Informed Care Framework.
+Children’s Square uses staff training and certifications in evidence-based practices to meet the needs of the students we serve.
+The Psychiatric Residential Program operates within a Trauma Informed Care Framework.
 Certified Youth Workers (staff working directly with children in residences) adhere to a curriculum that focuses on:

 HOW TO ACCESS SERVICES

-The Psychiatric Residential program is not able to offer emergency psychiatric treatment.
-In order to be admitted there is an application and screening process.
-This insures that community based services have been exhausted before a child is placed in a residential setting.
-They also help us to determine if we are the right placement for your child, and if your child is eligible for admission.
-These forms can be returned by email, faxed to 712-325-8200, or mailed to:
+In order to be admitted to PMIC there is an application and screening process, which ensures that community-based services have been utilized before a child is placed in a residential setting.
+This process also helps us to determine if Children’s Square is the appropriate placement for your child, and if your child is eligible for admission.
+The Psychiatric Residential Program is not able to offer emergency psychiatric treatment.

 For more information about this program, please call 712-322-3700 or fill out the form below and we will contact you.